Kim-Flores/JWLI/README.md

 # How It's Made:
 ## Tech used:
-HTML & CSS
-My task was to replicate the JWLI homepage with HTML and CSS.
+My task was to replicate the JWLI homepage with **HTML** and **CSS**.
 I was given a screenshot as reference and implemented media queries for responsiveness.

 ![JWLI Final](jwliimg.png)